arthurjguerra/aws-certifications/aws-solutions-architect-associate.md

 - Role: a way to allow a resource the ability to talk to another resource
 - IAM is global (not tied to specific regions)
 - Root Account: account used when 1st setup your AWS account
+- IAM is a feature of your AWS account offered at no additional charge
+    - You will be charged only for use of other AWS services by your users

 ## S3
 [Simple Storage Service](https://aws.amazon.com/s3/)